Skip to main content

 "drf_aggregation.aggregations.common.CommonAggregations",

-# need to install additional package "drf-complex-filter"
+# Requires additional package "drf-complex-filter"

 "drf_aggregation.aggregations.percent.PercentAggregation",

-# works only on PostgreSQL
+# Works only on PostgreSQL

 "drf_aggregation.aggregations.percentile.PercentileAggregation",